silverjuke/silverjuke/docs/user-guide.md

   corrensponding buttons will be hidden.
 If a button is not shown even if the function is enabled, you can use the function by a shortcut or by the display.

-- The option "Limit tracks to the Music Selection ..." let the Kiosk Mode display only the tracks from this Music Selection.
-You may also define your own Music Selections and use them here, more details are found the chapter "Music Selections" (btw. you can open the "Music Selection"-Dialog directly for here by pressing the button "...").
+- The option "Limit tracks to the music selection ..." let the Kiosk Mode display only the tracks from this music selection.
+You may also define your own music selections and use them here, more details are found the chapter "Music Selections" (btw. you can open the "Music selection"-Dialog directly for here by pressing the button "...").